Oliver Stone: U.S. Army

 In April 1967, Stone enlisted in the United States Army and requested combat duty in Vietnam.
-Upon arrival, he first served (from September 27, 1967 – February 23, 1968) as a rifleman with 2nd Platoon, B Company, 3rd Battalion, 22nd Infantry Regiment, 25th Infantry Division.
+Upon arrival, he first served (from September 27, 1967 – February 23, 1968) as a infantryman with 2nd Platoon, B Company, 3rd Battalion, 22nd Infantry Regiment, 25th Infantry Division.
 In October 1967, he was medevaced for the first time after being shot in the neck during a night ambush, a wound which nearly severed his jugular vein and carotid artery.
 "It was a miracle I survived the neck injury," he reflected in 2025.
 Later, while fighting with that same unit in the New Year's Battle of 1968, Stone was knocked unconscious and had his eardrum perforated by the concussive blast of a beehive round, which resulted in permanent deafness in that ear.
 (As he did not leave duty or receive medical treatment, this injury did not qualify for a Purple Heart.
-As a result, Stone often refers to himself as "twice wounded," referencing only the injuries for which he was hospitalized and received Purple Hearts.)
+As a result, Stone often refers to himself as "twice wounded," referencing only the injuries for which he was hospitalized and received Purple Hearts).
 On January 15, 1968, Stone was wounded and evacuated from the 25th Infantry Division for the final time when, while attempting to aid other injured personnel, a satchel charge implanted in a tree detonated, causing a blast concussion and shrapnel wounds to his legs and buttocks.

 In the 1990s, biographer James Riordan discovered correspondence from the Treasury Department of the American Consulate in Hong Kong dated 1968, revealing that Louis Stone had used his government connections to request a noncombat transfer for his son following his injuries.
-However, the consulate's letter stated that, when offered a support position with the CIA, Oliver emphatically declined, adding that he was staying in the Army and looking forward to completing his tour of duty in combat.
+However, the letter stated that Oliver emphatically declined the offered support position with the CIA and emphasized his commitment to his military service.